-719 For BL, the results show that collaboration should avoid involving software engineers that only take into account 720 high confidence levels.
-A high confidence level suggests that the software engineer has a deep understanding of the 721 functionality that is intuitively related to the bug.
+For BL, the results show that collaboration should avoid involving software engineers that only take into account high confidence levels.
+A high confidence level suggests that the software engineer has a deep understanding of the functionality that is intuitively related to the bug.
 However, this understanding is not always enough.
-In most of the 722 cases, bugs were connected to recent modifications to the models.
-723 collaboration in the context of BL.
-This recommendation is aligned with the finding of the Defect Principle, which states that the most recent modifications of a project are the most relevant for certain Information Retrieval purposes [70].
+In most of the cases, bugs were connected to recent modifications to the models.

-724 A high confidence level and the participation in recent modifications sounds like the perfect profile for collaborating in BL.
+A high confidence level and the participation in recent modifications sounds like the perfect profile for collaborating in BL.
 However, a low confidence level and the participation in recent modifications was also relevant for a significant number of cases.
-Therefore, we can only state that participating in recent modifications should be specially considered for
+Therefore, we can only state that participating in recent modifications should be specially considered for collaboration in the context of BL.
+This recommendation is aligned with the finding of the Defect Principle, which states that the most recent modifications of a project are the most relevant for certain Information Retrieval purposes [18].

-For FL, the Gold criterion does not achieve perfect values because achieving the maximum number of model elements takes into account the involvement of software engineers with low confidence levels.
+For FL, Gold criterion does not achieve perfect values because achieving the maximum number of model elements takes into account the involvement of software engineers with low confidence levels.
 For example, in the case of locating a feature related to the braking equipment, a software engineer with expertise in the train coupling (i.e., two trains are physically connected and only one of them commands the resulting train unit) declares a low confidence level in his search query because he is not an expert on the braking equipment, but his query describes what happens to the braking when two trains are coupled.
 This information is not produced by an expert on the braking system who declares a high confidence level.